0 Comment

 Peer-to-Peer Recognition versus Manager Recognition

-It is important to get the team managers and supervisors actively involved in the running of the employee rewards program.
+It is essential to involve the team managers and supervisors in running the employee rewards program.

 The success of the program is greatly dependent on support and interest of supervisors in the program.